gestimation/cifmodeling/README.md

 the original covariate scale by `normalizeEstimate()`, while optional bootstrap intervals reuse the same solver inside the `boot` resampling loop.
-The resulting influence functions, weights, and fitted cumulative incidence probabilities are retained in `diagnosis.statistics` for downstream diagnostics.
+The resulting influence functions, weights, and fitted cumulative incidence probabilities are retained in `diagnostic.statistics` for downstream diagnostics.

 ### Key arguments of `msummary()` that are helpful when reporting `polyreg()` results